dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ## Razor syntax

 Razor supports C# and uses the `@` symbol to transition from HTML to C#.
 Razor evaluates C# expressions and renders them in the HTML output.
-Razor can transition from HTML into C# or into Razor specific markup.
-When an `@` symbol is followed by a [Razor reserved keyword](#razor-reserved-keywords) it transitions into Razor specific markup, otherwise it transitions into plain C#.
+Razor can transition from HTML into C# or into Razor-specific markup.
+When an `@` symbol is followed by a [Razor reserved keyword](#razor-reserved-keywords) it transitions into Razor-specific markup, otherwise it transitions into plain C#.

 <a name=escape-at-label></a>